-German translations of the signs are available to download below.
-Deutsche Übersetzungen der Zeichen sind unten verfügbar.
+German translations are available to download here.
+Deutsche Übersetzungen finden Sie hier.

 CLICK HERE to download the Town of Mahone Bay’s General History Panel including the history of the 1754 settlement and the 3 churches – this sign is located at the Visitor Information Centre or read the text from the sign below.

 The Town of Mahone Bay is part of the Mi’kma’ki territory of the Mi’kmaw who have inhabited their traditional lands for over 13,500 years.

 Prior to arrival of the Europeans, Mi’kmaw lived in and around what